Healthcare

 • Product manager building digital experiences in Healthcare

-We've been deeply involved in building AI enabled products for our startup client.
+We've been deeply involved in building AI enabled products for our startup clients.

 In short, this guide will help you think clearly, build fast, and avoid mistakes when it comes to voice AI in Healthcare.

-Voice AI is expected to grow into a $50B market by 2030, with real impact already visible across industries.
-This blog isn't theoretical.
-It's based on what we've built, shipped, and learned—so you can avoid the common traps and build something that works.
+Voice AI adoption is growing fast, with real impact already visible across industries.
+This guide isn't theoretical.
+It's based on what we've built, shipped, and learned, so you can avoid the common traps and build something that works.

 Let's get started.